 2. The second joint on each toe, front and back

 4. The top of each toe, front and back

 One of the most surprising foot massage benefits is that of blood pressure regulation.
 Even so much as a 10-minute massage a few times a week can greatly reduce your levels of anxiety, and in turn, lower your blood pressure.

 There are several foot massage pressure points you need to hit in order to positively impact your blood pressure, so make sure your massage is a thorough one.
 Rub the insides of your feet near the heel, the very center on the bottom of each foot, and at the base of the toes.
 Get yourself a foot roller massager to make this a relaxing part of your nightly routine.

 When your menstrual cycle brings you down, a foot massage once or twice a day can really lift you up.
 Treat your feet to combat irritability, mood swings, fatigue, and other symptoms of premenstrual syndrome and menopause.
 Studies show that you can even alleviate those debilitating menstrual cramps by applying pressure to the inside arch of your foot.
 This pressure point is called the Grandfather Grandson.

 Fluid retention in ankles and feet (otherwise known as edema) can be an uncomfortable and sometimes painful condition.
 This condition is quite common during pregnancy, but it also poses a problem for individuals with diabetes or strenuous work conditions.
 If you suffer from swollen feet or ankles, you can easily and effectively reduce the swelling with regular foot massages.

 It’s not always realistic or affordable to get a professional massage as often as you’d like, but you can still reap the benefits at home.
-If you don’t know how to foot massage or you’re not familiar with the standard reflexology foot massage points, don’t worry!
-All you need is a pro foot massager from Moji and those health benefits are as good as yours!
+If you don’t know how to massage the foot or you’re not familiar with the standard reflexology foot massage points, don’t worry!
+All you need is a foot roller massager from Moji and those health benefits are as good as yours!